-Southern Ports Authority is committed to ensuring the privacy of visitors to this website is maintained.
+Southern Ports is committed to ensuring the privacy of visitors to this website is maintained.

-This privacy notice outlines Southern Ports Authority’s practices for this website, including what type of personal identifiable information is collected, how the information is used, and with whom the information is shared.
+This privacy notice outlines Southern Port's practices for this website, including what type of personal identifiable information is collected, how the information is used, and with whom the information is shared.

-Except as outlined below, Southern Ports Authority does not collect personal information from this website.
+Except as outlined below, Southern Ports does not collect personal information from this website.

-Southern Ports Authority will not use this information to identify visitors or their browsing activities.
+Southern Ports will not use this information to identify visitors or their browsing activities.

 Security of personal data

-Visitors to this website may be asked to provide personal information (e.g. name and email address) in order to submit feedback, submit a request for information or in order to submit tenders or employment applications.
+Visitors to this website may be asked to provide personal information (e.g. name and email address) in order, for example, to submit feedback, participate in safety inductions or to seek port access security cards. .

-Southern Ports Authority has put in place various measures to ensure the confidentiality of these personal details.
-Southern Ports Authority will not use visitors’ information for any purpose other than that for which it is submitted and it will not disclose this information to third parties.
-However, Southern Ports Authority cannot guarantee absolute security given the inherent risks associated with transmitting information across the internet.
-Any information submitted by a visitor is done so at their own risk.
+Southern Ports has put in place various measures to ensure the confidentiality of these personal details.
+Southern Ports will not use visitors’ information for any purpose other than that for which it is submitted and it will not disclose this information to third parties (apart from AusCheck in the context of applications received for MSIC port access security cards).
+However, Southern Ports cannot guarantee absolute security given the inherent risks associated with transmitting information across the internet.

-Under certain circumstances, personal information may be subject to disclosure pursuant to a judicial or other government subpoenas, warrants or orders.
+Under certain circumstances, information provided to our website may be subject to disclosure pursuant to a judicial order, subpoena, warrant or pursuant to a law or governmental requirement.